 While, after taxes, one dollar of capital appreciation is worth more than a dollar of interest income, an important focus of ours is selecting bonds with strong yields relative to their risk.

 Beware of low first call date call prices for many high yield corporate bonds

 If a corporate bond is issued with bond ratings below investment grade, it is typically callable prior to maturity.
-This means that the bond is redeemable, at the issuer's option, based on a call schedule that indicates the dates on, and the prices at, which the bond is callable.
+This means that the bond is redeemable, at the issuer's option, based on a call schedule that indicates the dates on which, and the prices at which, the bond is callable.
 For high yield corporate bonds, these call prices create a ceiling on the price of the bond, as investors would not want to buy a bond materially above the call price if a bond can be called within a short period of time at a price lower than the purchase price.

 Figure 2 shows the call schedule of a high yield bond issued in June 2020.
 Technically, the bond is callable between the issue date and June 15, 2025; however, during this time, it is subject to a 'make-whole' call provision where the bond issuer would need to pay the bondholder the present value of all future interest and principal payments to call the bond during the make-whole period.
 This is a very bondholder-friendly provision and very expensive to the bond issuer, which is why bonds are seldom called during a make-whole period.